awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.API.md

 The following code creates a Redis \(cluster mode disabled\) cache cluster \(ElastiCache API\)\.

-If you want to enable in\-transit or at\-rest encryption on this cluster, add these parameters:
-+ `TransitEncryptionEnabled=true`

-  If you enable in\-transit encryption, the cluster must be created in a VPC based on the Amazon VPC service\.
-You must also include the parameter `-cache-subnet-group`\.
-+ `AuthToken` with the customer specified string value for your AUTH token \(password\) needed to perform operations on this cluster\.
-+ `AtRestEncryptionEnabled=true`

 Line breaks are added for ease of reading\.

 ```